Summer camp: Language and foreign culture camps

 To meet a growing demand for language education, language camps have developed around the United States.
 Many of these summer programs are hosted by high schools.
-Colleges and universities have also created camps using their facilities to host younger students.
+Colleges and universities have also created camps using their facilities to host for younger students.
 Foreign countries have established summer schools in the United States to offer education regarding their culture and language.
 The growing popularity of summer language camps may be related to a growing interest in languages not typically offered in United States high school curricula.
 Arabic, Mandarin Chinese, and Korean are examples of languages in-demand that do not often appear in a curriculum.

-Other type of camps
+Other types of camps

 Art and performing arts camps

 Other camps have become summer training grounds for a variety of arts.
 Many offer elective classes in a range of creative and performing arts activities including visual arts, music, theater, speech, debate, dance, circus arts, rock and roll, magic and other specialties.
 Some of these programs have a narrow focus on one particular area, while others offer a wide range of programs.
 Due to the popularity of these activities, many traditional camps have added some elements of the visual and performing arts into their programs as well.

 Oftentimes camps will have various totems or traditions that pass from one group of campers to the next, with each group adding something that denotes their time at the camp, often like a time capsule.
 Painted totems, wood carving, and show programs often accumulate as a sacred object that passes from one group to the next.
 Cheer camps have popularized the concept of a spirit stick.
 Performing art camps often run 3 or 4 week sessions that culminate in some sort of performance that parents and families attend.